-How heroes emerge in real life to solve the pressing problems of
+How heroes emerge in real life

 How heroes emerge